Edward Evans, 1st Baron Mountevans: First Antarctic expedition, 1902–1904

 The Morning sailed from London in July 1902, and after a severe storm and a refit in Christchurch, New Zealand, headed for the Antarctic on 6 December to search for the expedition in their winter quarters, somewhere in the Ross Sea.
 After working steadily south-east from Cape Adare and along the ice-front to Cape Crozier, the limit of their search range, they found a message from the expedition, directing them back towards McMurdo Sound.
 Here the two crews met – the two ships were separated by fifteen miles of ice, requiring long sledge journeys – with Evans among the first party to greet the Discoverys crew.
-A week later, Scott, Shackleton, and Wilson returned from their journey inland, sick with scurvy and snow-blindness, but triumphant at having reached 82°17′S, a new "Farthest South".
+A week later, Scott, Ernest Shackleton, and Edward Wilson returned from their journey inland, sick with scurvy and snow-blindness, but triumphant at having reached 82°17′S, a new "Farthest South".
 Evans privately recorded that having known the three was "a great thing in my life".
 While in the Antarctic, Evans was promoted to lieutenant on 31 December 1902.

 At the end of March 1903 the Morning was ordered to return, leaving supplies with the Discovery, still sealed in the ice.
 Several crew were exchanged, including Shackleton, who was considered not healthy enough to remain for the winter, though personal conflicts with Scott may have played a part in the decision.
 Once back in New Zealand, Evans applied for a temporary posting to stationed in the country, while the Morning was refitted for another relief voyage, this time organised by the Admiralty rather than the Royal Geographical Society.
 She sailed south again in November, in company with a second relief ship, Terra Nova, and met the Discovery in January 1904.
 Evans was given charge of a party of men laying explosives to blast a channel through eight miles of ice, which they achieved in eleven days, bringing the Discovery out just before a heavy gale struck.
 In recognition of his work with the expedition, Scott named a mountain overlooking the Sound as Mount Evans.

 Shortly before sailing south for the second time, Evans' engagement to a New Zealand woman, Hilda Russell, had been announced.
 Hilda was the daughter of T. G. Russell, a prominent local solicitor, and the niece of George Russell, one of the Members of Parliament for the Christchurch area.
 Evans arrived back in Christchurch on 1 April 1904, and the couple were married on 13 April.
 They arrived back in England in October, where Evans was awarded the Bronze Polar Medal and rejoined the navy, specialising as a navigation officer.
 In 1907 he briefly considered applying to join Shackleton's Antarctic expedition, but decided instead that it was important to spend more time in his naval career, to avoid limiting his future prospects.